Skip to content

 Between (requires specifying a start and end range)

-• Operator Defines the comparison operation (Greater Than, Less Than, Equal To, or Between).
+• Operator defines the comparison operation.
+You can choose from Greater Than, Less Than, Equal To, or Between.

-• Value The threshold value used for success criteria.
-Required for Greater than, Less than, and Equal to operators.
+• Value is the threshold used for the success criteria.
+It is required when you use the Greater Than, Less Than, or Equal To operators.

-• Value range Required only when the Between operator is selected, specifying the start and end range.
+• Value range is required only when the Between operator is selected.
+It specifies the start and end range.

-• Threshold type Indicates whether the Value or Value Range to be considered as percentage or an absolute count.
+• Threshold type indicates whether the Value or Value Range should be considered as a percentage or an absolute count.

 Sample Input